Non-Hermitian elastic waveguides with piezoelectric feedback actuation: non-reciprocal bands and skin modes: Appendix

 \subsection{Non-locality effect}

-As illustrated in Fig.\ref{14a} - with $\kappa_g = -0.7$ - the effect of non-local feedback interactions is to split each pass band into multiple branches with opposite behavior.
+As illustrated in Fig.\ref{14a} - with $\kappa_g = -0.7$ - the effect of non-local feedback interactions is to split each Pass bands into multiple branches with opposite behavior.
 On Fig.\ref{2b}, for instance, each band has only one non-reciprocal branch within the corresponding BZ.
-Moreover, as previously reported by Rosa et al. \cite{rosa2020dynamics}, on a lattice with just one pass band the number of such branches is given by $a + 1$.
+Moreover, as previously reported by Rosa et al. \cite{rosa2020dynamics}, on a lattice with just one Pass bands the number of such branches is given by $a + 1$.

 Figure \ref{fig:A41} together with Fig. \ref{fig:7} depict the aforementioned phenomenon for some values of the locality parameter.
-I can be observed that, as $a$ increases, a branch is added to each single PB of the diagram, confirming the above mentioned pattern and even extending it to higher frequencies.
+Ii can be observed that, as $a$ increases, a branch is added to each single PB of the diagram, confirming the above mentioned pattern and even extending it to higher frequencies.
 The colors denote the same bands as in Fig.\ref{fig:7} and Fig.\ref{foldedDD}.

 Figure \ref{15a} confirms the splitting effect of non-local feedback interactions, as it shows in different colors propagation (green) and stop (magenta) regions.
 Dispersion diagrams are truncated to show only the first two PB and curves are depicted in solid red lines.
 The transient response of the finite structure was simulated with the same excitation as in Fig.\ref{fig:8} and its 2DFFT contours are superposed to the diagrams of the real part and follow a colorbar normalized by the maximum element of matrix $U(k,\omega)$.